soniox/speech-to-text-web/README.md

   // Maximum number of audio chunks to buffer in memory before the WebSocket connection is established.
   bufferQueueSize: 1000,

-  // If true, sends a keepalive message every 15 seconds to maintain the connection during periods of silence.
+  // If true, sends a keepalive message to maintain the connection during periods of silence.
   keepAlive: false,

+  // Interval in milliseconds for sending keepalive messages when keepAlive is enabled.
+  // Recommended: 5000-10000 (5-10 seconds).
+Default: 5000.
+  keepAliveInterval: 5000,

   // Callbacks on state changes, partial results and errors.
   onStarted: () => {